MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 This supports Continuous SDL Practice 5 - Securing the Software Supply Chain.

 This control focuses on securing your development supply chain by using SCA tools and frameworks such as the S2C2F.
-These help reduce the risk of being compromised by third-party code.
+These processes help reduce the risk of compromise by non-Microsoft code.

 In today’s landscape, most applications rely on open source software (OSS) with little oversight or control from consumers of these components.
 This control highlights core strategies, techniques, and technologies to securely ingest, consume, use, and maintain OSS.
 It also emphasizes securing internal dependencies, ensuring a complete end-to-end lifecycle, regardless of who coded the software.